-Tags5 whys, 5S, change management, continuous improvement, EVSM, fishbone diagrams, free webinar, government, kaizen, lean, lean administration, lean advisors, Lean Advisors Team, lean assessment, lean case studies, lean design, lean education, lean executives, lean facility, lean government, lean healthcare, lean hospitals, lean leadership, lean management, lean manufacturing, lean online training, lean process, lean success, lean supervisor, lean transformation, lean webinar, lean workshops, management capacity, mistake proofing, poka yoke, problem solving, process improvement, root cause analysis, Seminars, six sigma, standard leadership roles, standard roles, standard work, value stream mapping, value stream mapping government
+Tags5 whys, 5S, change management, continuous improvement, EVSM, fishbone diagrams, free webinar, government, Intersol, kaizen, lean, lean administration, lean advisors, Lean Advisors Team, lean assessment, lean case studies, lean education, lean executives, lean facility, lean government, lean healthcare, lean hospitals, lean leadership, lean management, lean manufacturing, lean online training, lean process, lean success, lean supervisor, lean transformation, lean webinar, lean workshops, management capacity, mistake proofing, poka yoke, problem solving, process improvement, root cause analysis, Seminars, six sigma, standard leadership roles, standard roles, standard work, value stream mapping, value stream mapping government

 Grand River and St. Marys Hospital Embrace Lean, Business Intelligence and Leadership to achieve process improvement in the Pathology laboratory.
 Continue reading